david-garza/enterococci_prediction_analysis/README.md

 - [Texas Beaches May Be Filthier Than We Realize - Texas Monthly](https://www.texasmonthly.com/news-politics/texas-beaches-filthy-feces-testing/)

-# Team Communications Protocals
+# Team Communications Protocols

 ## Zoom Meeting
 The team will meet weekly via zoom at 9:00 AM on Monday to map out a work plan and duties for the coming week.

 ## Slack
-Primary channel for real time coummunications between team members and instructional staff.
+Primary channel for real time communications between team members and instructional staff.

-## Github
+## GitHub
-Comment on pull request and issues to create a record of work specific to changes in the repo.
+Team will comment on pull request and issues to create a record of work specific to changes in the repo.

 # Deliverables Update

 ## Database

-Our data consists of twelve datasets in CSV format files; which two of them hold beach attributes and water quality while the other ten represent weather stations on Galveston Island.
+Our data consists of twelve datasets in CSV format files, which two of them hold beach attributes and water quality while the other ten represent weather stations on Galveston Island.

 Database items can be found [here](Database).

-### Database Mockup Design:
+### Database Mockup Design

-- Three out of the twelve datasets were used;
+- Three out of the twelve datasets were used.
-- Google Drive is temporarily storing the datasets;
+- Google Drive is temporarily storing the datasets.
-- Pandas library was used for some basic ETL;
+- Pandas library was used for some basic ETL.
-- SQLalchemy was used to create the engine to connect and load the dataframes to a PostgreSQL database;
+- SQLalchemy was used to create the engine to connect and load the data frames to a PostgreSQL database.
-- AWS RDS instance was used as our Relational Database Solution;
+- AWS RDS instance was used as our Relational Database Solution.
-- PgAdming was used to manage the tables in the database.
+- PgAdmin was used to manage the tables in the database.

 ### Loading Test